calebperelini/car-image-classifier/README.md

 The dataset used was the [Vehicle Colour Recognition Dataset](https://www.kaggle.com/landrykezebou/vcor-vehicle-color-recognition-dataset) (VCoR).
 This dataset consists was particularly useful due to its size and ease of use, with each class of colour pre-categorised into directories, and split 50-50 for training and testing.

 Unclear on where to start, I referenced [Tensorflow's tutorial](https://www.tensorflow.org/tutorials/images/classification?fbclid=IwAR3dSGQ0W_EZEh_cr_LLXTNvGkZJqPsu1g6Li-ESI5jPffxvA0LABA9S6R8) for building image classification models with Tensorflow and Keras.

+After importing the required packages, I loaded the dataset using `tf.keras.utils.image_dataset_from_directory`